 Me?
 I like to have long, hot bubble baths surrounded by candles.
 I also love a good Netflix sesh with my current fave TV show or a trashy rom-com.

 Essentially, make sure that you do things that you know that you’re going to enjoy following your working day and life will feel like a continuous party.

 Don’t Be a Hermit

-My final point is not meant to be offensive, as it is something that I’ve been guilty of in the recent past.
+My final point is not meant to be offensive, it’s just something that I found myself doing in the recent past.

-Yes — that’s right, kids.
-I’ve often found myself hibernating as a freelance writer, even though it’s not winter and I’m not a hedgehog.
+Yes – that’s right, folks.
+I often found myself hibernating as a freelancer, even though it’s not winter and I’m not a hedgehog.